Menu

 How wīwī wāwā has your career adventure been?

-Technology has definitely always been a constant as an underlying thing streaming through, but I recognise that I don’t have to be the one that’s in the technology space doing the doing.
-I can impact change at a broader level, which is where I found my sweet spot.
+Technology has been a constant as an underlying thing streaming through, but I recognise I don’t have to be the one that’s in the technology space doing the doing.
+I can impact change at a broader level.
 But it’s great to know the technology so people can’t pull the wool over your eyes.

-In a lot of organisations they’re trying to run the business and hold the line on costs, which means you’re always looking to find out where you can generate efficiencies.
-I found myself in roles where I’m interested in how can we do things better?
-How can we do things quicker, smarter, empowering others to do more.
+A lot of organisations are trying to hold the line on costs, which means you’re always looking to where you can generate efficiencies.
+I’m interested in how we can do things quicker, smarter, empowering others to do more.
 That it’s actually within their skill sets, so how do we automate that?
-My mind naturally goes there, to always think big and try something different.

-I like creating environments for my team where they feel safe to explore that sort of stuff.
 I love technology, but with the lens around process and people and improving the way we do things.
-But also, I’m open to new things that might seem scary to others, like generative AI.
-Many people say it’s going to take our jobs but I’m like, if you’re using it to get rid of that mundane stuff and the repetitive stuff, imagine what space it’s gonna create to do more innovative things in your role, so you’ll be able to do all those other things you wanna do.
+But I’m open to new things that might seem scary to others, like generative AI.
+Many people say it’s going to take our jobs, but if you’re using it to get rid of mundane and repetitive stuff, imagine what space it’s gonna create to do more innovative things.

 Attitude